 Beyond these caveats, not all cold-core, closed cyclones in the upper troposphere that develop or move over relatively warm ocean waters develop cyclops.
 Without doing a comprehensive survey, we have found several cases of greatly enhanced potential intensity under cold lows aloft that did not develop strong, concentrated surface cyclones.
 We suspect that, as with classical tropical cyclones, dry air incursions above the boundary layer may have prevented genesis in these cases, but as these events generally occur in regions devoid of in-situ observations, it is not clear how well reanalyses capture variations of moisture on the scale of cyclops.
 In any event, the efficiency with which upper-level cut-off cyclones produce cyclops, given a substantial perturbation in potential intensity, should be a subject of future research.

 Clearly, there exists a continuum between pure tropical transition, in which synoptic-scale dynamics play no role in setting up the potential intensity, and pure cyclops in which synoptic-scale processes create all the potential intensity that drives the storm.
-We might think of a triangular phase space in which the vertices are pure baroclinic cyclones, pure tropical cyclones, and cyclops, with real storms migrating through that phase space over time, as in phase-space diagrams of (Hart, 2003).
-This proposed phase space is illustrated in Figure 30.
-Figure 30: Proposed phase space for baroclinic cyclones, tropical cyclones, and cyclops.
-AT the lower left corner, pure baroclinic cyclones are driven by ambient baroclinity.
-At the upper corner, pure tropical cyclones are driven by ambient potential intensity (PI) arising from the thermodynamic disequilibrium between the ocean and atmosphere.
-At the lower right corner, pure CYCLOPs are driven by PI locally generated by synoptic scale dynamical processes, in the absence of climatological PI.
-As with Hart’s cyclone phase space (Hart, 2003), individual cyclones can migrate through this space over time.
-Synoptic scale processes, like Rossby wave breaking, are essential not only for triggering cyclops but for providing conducive thermodynamic and kinematic environments for their development.
-As such, forecasters must account for both the triggering potential and mesoscale to synoptic scale environmental development in predicting the formation and evolution of cyclops.
+The distinction we are making here does not pertain to the final result – a tropical cyclone – but to the route to creating it.
+As a practical matter, forecasters should consider both the triggering potential and mesoscale to synoptic scale environmental development in predicting the formation and evolution of cyclops.
 The modified potential intensity ( ) introduced here may prove to be a valuable diagnostic that can easily be calculated from NWP model output.
-To simulate cyclops, NWP models need to make accurate forecasts of baroclinic processes that lead to the formation and humidification of deep cold pools aloft, and be able to handle surface fluxes and other boundary layer processes essential to the formation of surface flux-driven cyclones.
+To simulate cyclops, NWP models need to make accurate forecasts of dynamic processes that lead to the formation and humidification of deep cold pools aloft, and be able to handle surface fluxes and other boundary layer processes essential to the formation of surface flux-driven cyclones.
 And, as with tropical cyclones, coupling to the ocean is essential for accurate intensity prediction.

-Finally, we encourage researchers to focus on the essential physics of cyclops regardless of where in the world they occur.
+Finally, we encourage researchers to focus on the essential physics of cyclop development regardless of where in the world they occur.
 Casting a broader geographical net will harvest a greater sample of such storms and should lead to more rapid progress in understanding and forecasting them.

 Appendix

+We thanks two anonymous reviewers for most helpful and conscientious reviews, and Lance Bosart for his detailed and highly constructive comments.

 Potential intensity is a measure of the maximum surface wind speed that can be achieved by a cyclone fueled entirely by surface enthalpy fluxes.
 It is defined (see Rousseau-Rizzi and Emanuel (2019) for an up-to-date definition):